stonefl/stonefl.github.io/_drafts/2017-11-15-deploy-flask-applications-on-azure-vps.md

     return 'Hello, World!'
 ```

-The content of `helloworld.wsgi` is:
+The content of `hello.wsgi` is:
 ```python
 import sys
 sys.path.insert(0, "/var/www/helloworld")
 from helloworld import app as application
 ```

-* Copy the project folder to `//var//www`.
+* Copy the project folder to `//var//www` on the VPS.
 If get get a `permission denied` error, then you need to tak ownership of the `//var//www` directory for the Linux user that you're using, through running:
 ```
 sudo chown -R <USERNAME> //var//www
 ```
-* Copy the `.conf` file to `//etc//apache2//sites-available`
+* Then cd to `//etc//apache2//sites-available`
 * Run following commands to start serve new Flask application;
 ```
 sudo a2dissite 000-default.conf